tpoppels/tpoppels.github.io/_pages/cv.md

   - /resume
 ---

-For more details, here's a <a href="http://tpoppels.github.io/files/cv.pdf" target="_blank">PDF version</a> of my CV.
+For more details, here's a <a href="http://tpoppels.github.io/files/cv.pdf" target="_blank" style="color:blue">PDF version</a> of my CV.

 Education
 ======